The Different Bankruptcy Chapters

 There are several different chapters in the United States Bankruptcy Code which allow for different types of debt relief for different types of individuals and entities.

-The main chapters on which this page will focus are Chapter 7, Chapter 11, and Chapter 13.
+The primary chapters on which this page will focus are

-Chapter 15: This newly added Chapter is for “Ancillary and Cross-Border Cases”.
+- Chapter 15: For “Ancillary and Cross-Border Cases”.
 In short, it is for recognizing a foreign bankruptcy proceeding in the United States.

 But for most of you visiting this page, Chapters 7, 11, and 13 will be the options from which you will need to choose.